srobo/docs/robots_101/events.md

 All teams attending an event **must** be accompanied by a responsible adult.
 This person will typically be the primary Team Supervisor, however does not need to be.
-In cases where this role is delegated, we require only that:
+In cases where this role is delegated, we require that:

 * the person is someone the primary contact is aware of and happy to act as [Team Supervisor][team-supervisor] in their stead at the event:
   * over the age of 18